 AT&T is pushing state legislation (SB 1839) that would strip Illinois’ Telecom Act of key consumer protections, and eventually end traditional landline service for 1.2 million business and residential customers who still use it.

-Here’s why you should oppose AT&T’s bill, even if you don’t have a landline:
+Here’s why you should, even if you don’t have a landline:

 - It poses a public safety concern for people who depend on landlines as their most reliable connection to 911, medical monitoring services and home security systems.
 The legislation also would make current customers’ bills go up because it would eliminate the low-cost Consumer’s Choice calling plans.